mohamedirfansh/NTUOSS-IntroFrontEnd-Workshop/README.md

     console.log(data);
 })
 ```
-So, here we are receiving data from the API, we return the response in json format and log the data to our console.
+So here, we are receiving data from the API, we return the response in json format and log the data to our console.
 We can then do a lot more with the data.
 Now, let's finish the weather app!

 ## Conclusion & Going Forward
 I hope you found this workshop useful.
 This workshop definitely did not cover all aspects of Front End Development.
 But I designed it to give you a brief introduction to the world of Web Development.
 Furthermore, we only learned a very small aspect of APIs.
 There is still a lot more to learn such as creating your own APIs etc.